Protect Yourself From Fraudulent, Fake, and Scam Websites

 If you do come across a website that you believe is fraudulent, fake or a scam you can report them to Google’s “Safe Browsing” or Mozilla’s “Protect the Fox.”
 The internet is full of endless opportunities and can be a great tool for whatever you do, but your safety needs to always remain your first concern while browsing it.

-If you are still unsure whether a website maybe a scam or not contact your IT Services provider in dallas and have them check it out for you.
+If you are still unsure whether a website maybe a scam or not contact your IT Services provider in Dallas and have them check it out for you.
 Every business should have network security to ensure your computers are protected and safe to browse.
-If you look at our cyber security packages you can get an idea on why we were ranked the managed service providers on our about ctg page.
+If you look at our cyber security packages you can get an idea on why we were ranked the managed service providers.

 Contact us today or fill out the form for a free consultation and network security audit.
 And regardless you should always have a backup and a business continuity plan in place so that if your data was ever compromised, you can always restore your data and continue working.